nomomon/Kamernet-Puppeteer/README.md

 ## How to use?
 0.
-    1. In the settings set your message as [saved message](https://kamernet.nl/mijn-berichten/custom).
-Recommendations on writing your message [here](ADVICE.md).
+    1. Set your message in [Saved message](https://kamernet.nl/mijn-berichten/custom).
+Find advice on writing a message [here](ADVICE.md).
-    2. Make sure to have Node.js installed.
+    2. Set your saved search in [My searches](https://kamernet.nl/account/alerts).

 1. In the `creds.js` file change the examples to your data.